RandonSRProctor/expensify-app/ReadMe.md

 During production I have the intention of using older syntax as I learn how to use React from the ground up.

+If you'd like to talk about various versions and syntaxes throughout versions of tech, feel free to contact me!
+I really enjoy learning how and why languages and conventions change over time.

 I also am using Webpack with customized loader settings rather than using create-react-app.